etdon/commons/README.md

 </details>

 ## 📦 Building
-The build management tool used for this project is [Apache Maven](https://maven.apache.org/).
+The build management tool used for this project is [Apache Maven][build_tool].
 Executing the following command will install the compiled artifact into your local repository if no critical issues occur during any of the lifecycle phases.
 ```
 mvn clean install
 ```

+## 🫴 Contributing
+The contribution guidelines are a part of the `shared-guidelines` repository and can be found here: [Contributing][contributing]

 ## 📄 License
-The `commons` project is licensed under the [Apache 2.0 License](https://github.com/etdon/commons/blob/master/LICENSE).
+The `commons` project is licensed under the [Apache 2.0 License][license].
 ```
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.